Peace, Justice and International Law Research Group

 Our objectives

-• Driving global change: Our work aligns with global priorities, particularly Sustainable Development Goal 16: Peace, Justice and Strong Institutions, and promotes collaborative research in international law and related fields, both within the university and with external partners.
+• Driving global change: Our work supports global priorities, including Sustainable Development Goal 16: Peace, Justice and Strong Institutions.
+We promote collaborative research in international law and related fields.
+We work within the University and with external partners

-• Empowering the next generation: We create a vibrant intellectual community for postgraduate and doctoral students, offering personalised mentoring, research opportunities, and enriching experiences such as regular seminar series, guest lectures, international study trips, and public engagement events.
+• Empowering the next generation: We create an active intellectual community for postgraduate and doctoral students.
+We offer personalised mentoring, research opportunities and other valuable experiences.
+These include seminars, guest lectures, international study trips and public engagement events

-• Shaping international law in practice: From academic insight to real-world influence, we contribute directly to the development of international law through legal submissions to international courts and tribunals, including amicus curiae briefs and third-party interventions.
+• Shaping international law in practice: We help to develop international law through academic research and practical work.
+This includes legal submissions to international courts and tribunals, such as amicus curiae briefs and third-party interventions.

 Our research